 Step 1: Make sure your Steam client is updated.

-Step 2: Just plug your controller into your PC.
+Step 2: Plug your controller into your PC.

 Problem solved!
 Well, almost.
 Even if Steam is up-to-date, you may encounter a few hiccups while setting up your controller.
 Steam supports the DS4 as a platform, but that doesn’t mean every PC game works with the controller automatically.
 If you fire up Dark Souls III, you’ll see what we mean.
 Steam detects the controller, but Dark Souls III doesn’t.
 If you find yourself in that boat, or just want to use your controller wirelessly without using Steam, you’re not out of luck.
 DS4Windows might be the solution for you.